ewowi/StarDocs/docs/StarLeds/Sound.md

 ## Starleds sound - Design

-This is VERY much 🚧
+This is VERY much in progress 🚧

 * 7 bands, same frequencies as MSGEQ7 (but only if no visual difference in 16 band smooth mode)
 * 7 knobs to tune each band